raviselker/pythoneersday-pyscript/README.md

 ## Basic example

-To help you get started with the assignments, you can copy-paste the following code into an html file and check whether it works:
+To help you get started with the assignments, you can copy-paste the following code into an html file and check whether it works by opening the file using a web browser:

 ```html
 <!DOCTYPE html>